 Jennifer Turpin’s work demonstrates the value of multidisciplinary collaboration between art, engineering, architecture and science, and has created a new dimension of liveability by the interactive play of urban spaces with the elements of nature (air, wind, water or vegetation).

-The III Malaspina Award has been sponsored by Navantia Australia.
-The award is embodied by the statuette «Heart» designed by the internationally renowned Spanish artist Óscar Martín de Burgos.
-It also includes an AUS $1,000 prize and a certificate.
+The III Malaspina Award has been proudly sponsored by Navantia Australia.
+The award is embodied by the statuette “Heart” designed by the internationally renowned Spanish sculptor Óscar Martín de Burgos.
+He describes the statuette in the following video (in Spanish, but with English captions available).

 Luke Stegemann is an Australian writer based in South-East Queensland.
 He has worked in media, publishing and higher education.
 With a long career as a teacher, translator and journalist, he was formerly the managing editor of The Adelaide Review and the founding editor of The Melbourne Review.
 He has written for a wide range of Australian publications including Meanjin, The Monthly, The Age, the Sydney Morning Herald, Overland and the Australian Institute of International Affairs, as well as leading Spanish newspaper El País.

 He discovered Spain by surprise in the 1980s.
 In love with the country, he had no choice but to return to live in it, and since then he combines seasons in Australia and seasons in Spain.
 Known for his affection for everything Spanish, Stegemann has written two books with a completely or partially Spanish theme: The Beautiful Obscure (Transmission Press, 2017) and Amnesia Road: Landscape, Violence and Memory (New South, March 2021).
 The Beautiful Obscure is a fascinating voyage of discovery revealing the unexpected and surprising connections between Australia and Spain from a multifaceted prism that summarises history, literature, social life and personal transformation.

 All the info about the I Malaspina Award on this webpage.